-As the availability of clean, abundant water continues to be a concern – especially in the Southwest – protecting the networked systems and devices that clean and distribute this precious resource is vital.
-Power dependent equipment such as Supervisory Control and Data Acquisition (SCADA) networks control the entire water-treatment process and require clean, uninterrupted electrical power.
-Like SCADA networks, programmable logic controllers (PLCs), remote terminal units (RTUs), sensors, and variable speed drives are also sensitive to any kind of power disruption.
+The availability of clean water requires use of an intricate network of control devices to continually provide this precious resource.
+Supervisory Control and Data Acquisition (SCADA) networks control the entire water-treatment process and require clean, uninterrupted electrical power.
+Control devices like programmable logic controllers (PLCs), remote terminal units (RTUs), sensors, and variable speed drives are also sensitive to various types of power disturbances.

 Uninterruptible Power Supplies (UPSs) are commonly deployed in a wastewater facility to protect these critical process systems against power interruptions.
-However, only an industrial-grade wide-temperature UPS is specifically designed with rugged internal components to reliably operate in harsh environments.
-Wastewater equipment is sited in both indoor and outdoor locations subject to a host of environmental challenges including wide temperature extremes, humidity and moisture.
-Only an industrial wide-temperature UPS can provide the power protection needed under these extreme environmental conditions.
+However, only an industrial-grade wide-temperature UPS is specifically designed with rugged internal components to reliably operate in industrial environments.
+Wastewater equipment is installed in both indoor and outdoor locations subject to a host of environmental challenges including wide temperature extremes.
+Only an industrial wide-temperature UPS can provide the power protection needed under these environmental conditions.

 Not All UPSs are Equal

-In addition, the SSG units are available in ready-to-install NEMA 3R and 4-rated enclosures.
-Only an industrial wide-temperature UPS can assure safe and reliable operations at a wastewater facility – saving maintenance costs and potential lost revenue.
+In conclusion, only an industrial wide-temperature UPS can assure safe and reliable operation at a wastewater facility – saving maintenance costs and potential lost revenue.

 To learn how Florida City Water Dept solved power problems with Falcon’s SSG Industrial UPS, click here.